About Holt County

 • Case files can be requested by providing case number, party names, or filing date.

-The Holt County Court, also housed in the courthouse, has jurisdiction over misdemeanor criminal cases, traffic violations, civil cases under $57,000, preliminary hearings, small claims disputes up to $3,900, and serves as the juvenile court.
-The County Court can be reached at (402) 336-1762.
+Holt County Court, also housed in the courthouse, has jurisdiction over misdemeanor criminal cases, traffic violations, civil cases under $57,000, preliminary hearings, small claims disputes up to $3,900, and is the juvenile court.
+Holt County Court can be contacted through the office’s website.
 Court records are accessible under Nebraska Revised Statute 84-712 through 84-712.09, which establishes the presumption that public records are accessible unless specifically exempted.
 In-person record searches can be conducted at the Clerk of the District Court office during regular business hours, Monday through Friday.

 Some sealed records, adoption files, and juvenile matters are confidential under Nebraska law.
 The court also handles probate administration, name changes, and commitment proceedings for mental health matters.

 Property & Public Records

-The Holt County Register of Deeds, located in the Holt County Courthouse at 204 South 4th Street, O'Neill, NE 68763, maintains official land records including warranty deeds, quit claim deeds, mortgages, satisfactions, liens, easements, mineral rights transfers, and plat maps.
-The office can be contacted at (402) 336-1760 during business hours.
+Holt County Register of Deeds, located in Holt County Courthouse at 204 South 4th Street, O'Neill, NE 68763, maintains official land records including warranty deeds, quit claim deeds, mortgages, satisfactions, liens, easements, mineral rights transfers, and plat maps.
+The office can be contacted at during business hours.
 Real property records in Nebraska are public under state statute and indexed by grantor, grantee, and legal description.

 • Document recording fees vary based on page count and document type, typically starting at approximately $15 for the first page and $3 for each additional page.